Peter F. Borish

 Trustee

-Previously Borish was chief strategist of Quad Group and its affiliated companies.
-In his role, Borish was engaged in recruiting new talent for Quad and working with the founding partners on business strategy.
+Previously through CTC, Borish was a chief strategist of Quad Group and its affiliated companies.
+In that role, Borish recruited new talent for Quad and worked with the founding partners on business strategy.
 In addition, he helped traders develop a methodology to enhance their performance by serving as a trading coach.
-Borish is chairman and CEO of Computer Trading Corporation (CTC), and a current investor and advisor to ValueStream Ventures.

-During his career he served as Chairman of OneChicago Exchange and as a Special Advisor to the Board of Directors of the Chicago Board of Trade.
-He formerly worked at the Federal Reserve Bank of New York where he monitored foreign exchange futures and options until 1985.
-He was a staff member of the U.S. Presidential Task Force on Market Mechanisms (Brady Commission) for the U.S. Department of the Treasury which was tasked with studying the stock market decline of October 1987 and making recommendations.
+During his career, he served as Chairman of OneChicago Exchange, as a Special Advisor to the Board of Directors of the Chicago Board of Trade, and at the Federal Reserve Bank of New York where he monitored foreign exchange futures and options.
+He was a staff member of the U.S. Presidential Task Force on Market Mechanisms (aka the Brady Commission) at the U.S. Department of the Treasury which was tasked with studying and making recommendations in response to the October 1987 stock market crash.

-Borish regularly appears on Bloomberg and CNBC, to name a few.
+Borish regularly appears in the media on Bloomberg and CNBC, to name a few.
 He has been an IFM Trustee since 1991.
-He served as Chairman of the Board of Trustees from March 1992 to March 1998, and again from March 2004 to March 2014.
+He served as Chairman of the Board of Trustees from March 1992 to March 1998 and from March 2004 to March 2014.